 There are a huge number of things to consider when buying a home, particularly if it’s in a foreign country, or it’s a first-time purchase.
-In this article, we try to break down some of the things to consider, with particular reference to buying an apartment in Berlin.
+In this article, we try to break down some of the things to consider.

 It’s a familiar refrain, when discussing property; location, location, location.
+Residential area can have a huge impact on the value of your property.
 It can also be broken down into two parts: a macro-level and a micro-level.

 On the macro-level, this is really deciding in which neighbourhood you would like to live.
 If you are already familiar with Berlin, then you probably already have an idea of where you would like to live (and if not, take a look at our pages detailing everything you need to know about Berlin’s top neighbourhoods).